Hussein-Ibrahim043/CyberSec/README.md

 **Error: Command '['python3', '.py']' returned non-zero exit status 2.** : Ensure that you use aliac `cybersec` under **CyberSec/ directory**.

 ---
+## 🛡️ Disclaimer
+- This tool is for educational and ethical purposes only.
+- Do not use it on systems you do not own or have explicit permission to test.

+---

 ## License